PBS Kids: Original channel (1999–2005)

-Canceled replacement
+Closure

 The closure of the PBS Kids Channel left many local PBS stations with a vacancy on their multicast digital channel offerings, during a time when digital and high-definition broadcasts were increasing reach and gaining popularity.
 In April 2006, PBS announced plans for a replacement 24-hour digital multicast network called the PBS Kids Go!
 Channel.
 This would expand upon the afternoon PBS Kids Go! block on PBS, with additional new content and reruns of returning programs, such as HIT Entertainment's Wishbone and Kratts' Creatures.
 Other exclusive content for this channel would include a one-hour Spanish-language block called "PBS Kids Vayan!"
 (Spanish for "Go!", which would air select shows in Spanish with English subtitles), an evening "Go!
 Family" block, and an educational "Go!
 Figure" school block.

 The PBS Kids Go!
 Channel was originally set to launch in October 2006.
 However, stations found that the sliding scale licensing fees were too high for what little exclusive programming they would have received, especially after spending additional funds for the PBS HD feed.
 With only one-third of PBS stations initially committing to carry the new network, the plans for the channel were ultimately withdrawn.